microtrain/bootcamp/06-CSS/01-CSSBasics.md

 ### Remove the Inline Styles

-[</> code](https://github.com/jasonsnider/jasonsnider.github.io/commit/7f785b482d30531da730bb383c4c2bb17fef38e7) We will start by removing the inlie style we added to our index.html file.
+[</> code](https://github.com/jasonsnider/jasonsnider.github.io/commit/7f785b482d30531da730bb383c4c2bb17fef38e7) We will start by removing the inline style we added to our index.html file.
 We will start by adding an avatar class to our stylesheet.

 **dist/css/main.css**
 ```css